 Caregiving is hard on loved ones in many ways.
 There is the physical impact of being a caregiver, which becomes harder as the caregiver themselves get older as years go by.
 There is also an emotional impact on your family.
 Plus, your kids will probably have their own careers, families, and responsibilities, which make being a caregiver or managing care very difficult.

 Also, you should consider the impact of your lifestyle, especially the lifestyle of the otherwise healthy spouse.
 Your savings can drain fast, which adversely impacts your income.

 Start Planning Young and Enjoy Lower Premiums and More Options

 Experts say the best time to plan is when you are in your 40s or 50s.
 Long-Term Care Insurance offers affordable benefits, tax incentives, case management, and other services to lessen the burdens on everyone, including yourself.

+For many American families, affordable Long-Term Care Insurance is an easy solution.
 Be sure to find a Long-Term Care specialist.
 Most financial planners and general insurance agents lack a good understanding of these policies and the health qualifications each insurance company requires.
-In addition, they generally have little or no experience in claims and policy design which is indispensable.
+In addition, they generally have little or no experience in claims and policy design, which is indispensable.
 Plus, a true specialist will work with the major insurance companies, not just one or two.
 The insurance company is probably not local, so you just need a qualified person to find you appropriate coverage at the best value.